 Establish Control Requirements in Service Level Agreements

-Service level agreements (SLAs) contractually require your suppliers to align with your security stance.
-By using SLAs to define the controls you expect, you can more effectively manage the vendor’s compliance with your risk tolerance.
+Service Level Agreements (SLAs) contractually require suppliers to align with your security stance.
+By using SLAs to define your expected controls, you can more effectively manage the vendor’s compliance with your risk tolerance.

 You can determine whether to maintain or terminate vendor relationships from these requirements.
 For example, you may want to incorporate a level of at-rest or in-transit data encryption to assure appropriate data protection – and then hold vendors accountable to meet those expectations.